podvistorcheto/Milestone-3/README.md

 read, update and delete is in place took the great part of the tests.
 It needed to make sure is managing the right document.
 If someone wants test the page can use a imagined email like 'test@test.com' and create own password.

-I used the Firefox browser and was constantly testing it for content consistency with Chrome.
+I used the Firefox browser and was constantly tested for content consistency with Chrome.
 Hence there are no additional issues with the compatability.
 After completion of the final version, a manual test for compatability were done for Safari and Microsoft Edge browser.
-The back to top button was additionally modified with line of code inside the function '''document.body.scrollTop = 0;'''.
-Hence the page is compatable with the Safari browser.
+The back to top button was additionally modified with line of code inside the function ```document.body.scrollTop = 0;``` to make the page compatable with the Safari browser.

 ## Features

 The start page section indroduces the login area.
 It possess a navbar menu to navigate accross the sections.
-Once landed on the start page the user can read only.
-Only after signing up in the app, is allowed to provide input and see the recipes.
+Once landed on the start page the user can only read.
+Only after signing in in the app, user is allowed to provide input and see the recipes.
-The mandatory login feature serves as a basic filter the content.
+The mandatory login feature serves as a basic filter of the content.

 The share recipe section present the users with a form where can provide the recipe specifics.
 Before posting the recipe, the uploader needs to provide with the name of the recipe and region or country of origin which represents.
 The field do not